-The results from using this alternative fertility measure are reported in column 4 of table 8.
+The results from using this alternative fertility measure are reported in column 5 of Table 8.
 As can be seen, the significance of this variable is lower than FERTILITY10 - the appropriate variable according to the theory.
-A one-standard deviation decrease in CHILDBORN is associated with an 8.7 percent increase in the probability of reform.
+A one-standard deviation decrease in CHILDBORN is associated with a 9.1 percent increase in the probability of reform.

 One can also use a survival-fertility measure with alternative age ranges.
-Column 5 shows the result of constructing an alternative measure of survival-fertility, denoted FERTNEW, in which the age range of women runs from 30 to 49 (rather than 20-39).
+Column 6 shows the result of constructing an alternative measure of survival-fertility, denoted FERTNEW, in which the age range of women runs from 30 to 49 (rather than 20-39).
 The results obtained are similar.
-A one standard deviation decrease in FERTNEW (net of variation from fixed effects) is now associated with an 6% increase in the probability of reform although the presence of community property law is no longer significant at conventional levels.
+A one standard deviation decrease in FERTNEW (net of variation from fixed effects) is now associated with an 7% increase in the probability of reform although the presence of community property law is no longer significant at conventional levels.